robang74/redfishos/forum/users-backup-analisys.md

 The `rsync` is the best choice for additive backups of home users contents while `tar` + `gunzip` is the most suitable option for restoring the smartphone immediately after a re-flashing operation especially when an internet connection is not available, yet or it is not available one well-configured enough to be enough secure to keep the smartphone always in a safe/private status.
 [/quote]

+---

+### Differential backups

+Writing about backup, we noticed that some advanced command line utilities like rsync and pigz are missing from the root filesystem after the first boot and they are missing as well into the recovery boot image.
+Until that utilities will not introduced as default part of usedata and recovery boot images, we cannot rely on them for the SailFish OS refactoring.

+However a wise combination of find with -newer and md5sum [filesystem intgrity check](../4.5.0.21/README.md#file-tree-checksum) will helps us to deliver a reliable differntial backup system that can be adopted for the SailFish OS refactoring, also.

+An alternative approach is to build and deliver an off-line tiny set of packages to install immediately after the first boot in such a way that rsync and pigz will be a granted as facilities.
+Obviously, the recovery image refactoring should include these tools, as well.